avaframe/AvaFrame/docs/DFAnumerics.rst

 Neighbor search
 ------------------

-The lateral pressure forces are computed via the SPH flow depth gradient.
+The lateral pressure forces are computed via the SPH flow thickness gradient.
 This method is based on particle interactions within a certain neighborhood, meaning that it is necessary to keep track of all the particles within the neighborhood of each particle.
-Computing the gradient of the flow depth at a particle location, requires to find all the particles in its surrounding.
+Computing the gradient of the flow thickness at a particle location, requires to find all the particles in its surrounding.
 Considering the number of particles and their density, computing the gradient ends up in computing a lot of interactions and represents the most computationally expensive part of the dense